Please see our Entry Requirements page for general entry requirement guidance.

 - Handle information in health and social care settings

-Plus a section of some optional units which are matched to the needs of the job market.
+Plus some optional units which are matched to the needs of the job market.

 Also included are visits, guest speakers, career preparation events and experience of work.